Rial falls sharply as West looks to push Iran's isolation

 Another trader said his company had suspended business because of the volatile rates.
 This was the lowest he had ever seen the rial sink, he said.

 “We’re not selling,” he said by phone.
-“The price has to stabilize so we can actually buy some dollars,” he said.
+“The price has to stabilise so we can actually buy some dollars,” he said.

 “We are fighting with the world in an economic sense,” the governor of Iran’s central bank, Mahmoud Bahmani, said on Sunday, the Iranian Students’ News Agency reported.
 “The conditions we are in are war conditions.”